CarlssonOscar/battleship/Readme.md

 # Unfixed Bugs

-* If the coordinates are not written correctly the game crashes, the coordinates have to be with in the game board area (x 0-9, y 0-9).

 * The game has no way of knowing if the coordinates have been used before or not.

 * If a player writes down the coordinates before the AI has attacked the player might get confused since the input seems to be needed to be put forth again.
-If it is it will crash.
+If it is the player has to put forth the coordinates again.
+Can be avoided through removing the time module.
+Will keep for more realistic user experience.

 # Deployment